TedHusted/awake/awake.md/awake.md

 “It’s possible that the incidents with the car and the chair are part of a larger scenario.
 Without discussing specifics, I can say that my office is still investigating.
 If that’s what you are asking.”

 “Yes, Doctor, that’s exactly what I’m asking.
-I couldn’t keep my case open.
+Protocol won’t allow me to keep my case open.
 But I didn’t want to just walk away.
 Whatever is going on, it seems like it’s out of scope for the NTSB.”

 “I’ll let you know if something changes.
-But for now, you can leave the matter in our hands.”
+For now, you can leave the matter in our hands.”

 “Thank you.
 If the resolution of your investigation isn’t classified, please let me know whatever you can.”